Balto-Slavic languages: Shared vocabulary

 Despite lexical developments exclusive to Balto-Slavic and otherwise showing evidence for a stage of common development, there are considerable differences between the vocabularies of Baltic and Slavic.
 Rozwadowski noted that every semantic field contains core vocabulary that is etymologically different between the two branches.
 Andersen prefers a dialect continuum model where the northernmost dialects developed into Baltic and the southernmost dialects into Slavic (with Slavic later absorbing any intermediate idioms during its expansion).
 Andersen thinks that different neighboring and substratum languages might have contributed to the differences in basic vocabulary.

-Criticism

-Phonetics and phonology

-Lithuanian linguist and scholar Antanas Klimas has criticized Oswald Szemerényi's arguments, which are in favour of the Balto-Slavic theory.
-His counterarguments regarding the plausible phonetic, phonological and morphological similarities between the Baltic and Slavic languages had scrutinized the arguments of O. Szemerényi and concluded the following: